Terms and conditions

 The customer acknowledges that sharing their credit/debit card details with Vaincourt SAS gives Vaincourt SAS permission to debit their account for the price of Goods ordered.
 When relevant, a notification of order cancellation will be sent by Vaincourt SAS to the Customer at the email address supplied by the Customer at the time of registration on the Website.

 Data stored and saved by Vaincourt SAS constitute proof of the Order and of all previous sales.
 Data stored and saved by Stripe constitute proof of all financial transactions which have occurred between the Customer and Vaincourt SAS.

-The Customer’s credit card will be debited upon confirmation of the acceptance of payment by the Customer’s bank.
+The Customer’s credit/debit card will be debited upon confirmation of the acceptance of payment by the Customer’s bank.

-Deliveries are made by La Poste, Monday to Saturday.
+Deliveries are made by the selected transporter, Monday to Saturday.

 Delivery is taken to mean transfer of physical possession of the Goods to the Customer (the “Delivery”).

 Delivery charges applicable to the Order are those mentioned on the Website at the time of the Order.

 When Vaincourt SAS undertakes delivery of the Goods, the risk of loss or damage of the Goods shall pass to the Customer on Delivery.